Santa’s Surprise !

 Method:

-For tomato sauce you need:
+For the casing you need:

 Method: